 It’s always good to know what you should do in the wild when there’s no one to help you.
 We should all know about the essentials before embarking on a journey into the wilderness.

 Just because you make it in the modern world and you are used to accomplishing even the most challenging task your boss gives you that doesn’t mean you will have the same success out in the wilderness.
 We forget that the survivor spirit has been dimmed out in most of us due to the excessive use of technology.
-Nature won’t care about your smartphone and it won’t care if you don’t have access to the internet, to look up how to make a fire.
+Nature won’t care about your smartphone.
+It won’t care if you don’t have access to the internet, to look up how to make a fire.

 Not to mention that most of the people die in the wilderness because they get lost.
 They never intended for that to happen, but somehow it did, and they weren’t prepared.
 I know that you think it could never happen to you, after all, no one plans on getting lost in the wilderness.
 What are you going to do if that happens, shouldn’t you be prepared for it and know how to cope with such a situation?